Best Resources to Learn GameMaker Studio: 5 Tutorials, Top 10 Extensions

 8. Pop-up Text Box – Dynamic Size – These are pop-up text dialog boxes that show up above an object depending on the condition you set.
 Size is auto-adjusted to fit into the space taken by the text, without any loss in image quality.

-9. Turn Based Framework – This framework takes the hardest part of turn-based game out such as Skill System, Varied Tile Types, Turn Order System, Simple Turn Based AI, Damage Types and make you make game faster.
+9. Turn Based Framework – This framework takes the hardest part of the turn-based game out such as the Skill System, Varied Tile Types, Turn Order System, Simple Turn Based AI, and Damage Types and makes you make the game faster.

-10. PostFx Pack 2 – Inside this package you’ll find all the necessary assets to use this professional pack of hi-quality image post processing effects (aka PostFx). it supports Thermal vision, Dual tone, Blur, Outliner, and Bloom.
+10. PostFx Pack 2 – Inside this package, you’ll find all the necessary assets to use this professional pack of high-quality image post-processing effects (aka PostFx). it supports Thermal vision, Dual tone, Blur, Outliner, and Bloom.

 Leave a Comment